Hiking the Crow Pass National Historic Trail

 That night, Bobby squeezed into the bivy with me.
 It was very tight.
 And Freija, well she slept right by my head, almost on top.
 Every time I opened the bivy she would kiss my face profusely.
 She later decided to move on top of the canopy flattening it to the ground.
 She made sure my head wasn’t under it to so she wouldn’t miss any nuzzle opportunities.

 The sun rose at 9:00am.
 I slept great!
 Way better than expected.
 We pack our things and start hiking.
 The trail winds along side the river and up through the valley.
 Even without a trail it would be hard to get lost, but not impossible.
 The mountains are like giant walls, and if you’re walking up any of them you’re definitely going the wrong way.It’s much drier than the Stampede Trail and primitive campsites are littered through out the valley.

 We come to a creek bed.
 I cross a log bridge with a rope hand rail.
 I grab the rope and take a few steps.
 It’s slow motion…..thump!!!
 Can I change that?
 The rope is just posing as a hand rail.
 A cruel joke.
 I’m lying on my back.
 My feet are still on the logs above my head.
 The water is just inches away.
 The rope is still in my hand and stretched like a bow string.
 I let it go and try to flip over without getting wet.
 I feel like a turtle and have learned a valuable lesson.
 Don’t trust the rope.
+It is not as reliable as generic Cialis.
 I knew better than to lean on it anyways, but I wanted to test it and it failed miserably.
 After I got to my feet and the dogs had secretly shared in a good laugh.
 I crossed the bride without the rope.
 I try to laugh off those situations.
 They sure do make for funny stories.